 Helping a 12-year-old lose weight can take encouragement and perseverance on your part.
-You'll need to guide your child so that she consumes fewer calories than she burns.
-To do this, provide lean, healthy meals and snacks that befit her calorie expenditure.
+You'll need to guide your child so that they consume fewer calories than they burns.
+To do this, provide lean, healthy meals and snacks that befit their calorie expenditure.
 Work the other side of the weight loss equation by encouraging your child to become more active.
 Habits established in childhood often persist into the adolescent years -- and into adulthood.
-Invest in your child’s future by helping her live healthier when she's still young.
+Invest in your child's future by helping them live healthier while they're still young.

 Lead the Way

-Children who have at least one obese parent have a 50 percent chance of becoming obese themselves, according to a March 2011 article on the American Academy of Child & Adolescent Psychiatry website.
+Children who have at least one parent with obesity have a 50 percent chance of having obesity themselves, according to a March 2011 article on the American Academy of Child & Adolescent Psychiatry website.
 Be a good role model.
 Establish healthy dietary practices for your entire family.
 Take charge of your family's shopping list and menu plan.
-Bring only healthy, calorie-wise foods into your home
+Bring only healthy, calorie-wise foods into your home.

 Make Gradual Changes